So, you want to launch cybersecurity awareness training in your workplace.

 Properly trained employees aren’t just a cyber risk to be mitigated.
 They are a part of the solution.

 Who this guide is for

-The tips we’ve included are based on what we’ve learned from helping IT teams from all different types of organizations across Canada deploy training with our Cybersecurity Awareness Training platform.
+These best practices are based on what we’ve learned from helping IT teams from all different types of organizations across Canada deploy training with our Cybersecurity Awareness Training platform.

 Step 1 - Convince management you need training, yesterday

 As cybersecurity awareness training becomes more commonplace, it might not take much convincing for management to be on board.
 Nevertheless, here are a few helpful tidbits that will help you get their support and ensure they understand that is a training program is critical.